dchege711/programming_challenges/advent-of-code/2024/AoC2024/04-ceres-search/04-ceres-search.md

 ## Problem

-As the search for the Chief continues, a small Elf who lives on the station tugs on your shirt; she'd like to know if you could help her with her **word search** (your puzzle input).
-She only has to find one word: `XMAS`.

 This word search allows words to be horizontal, vertical, diagonal, written backwards, or even overlapping other words.
-It's a little unusual, though, as you don't merely find one instance of `XMAS` -- you need to find **all of them.** Here are a few ways `XMAS` might appear, where irrelevant characters have been replaced with `.`:
+Here are a few ways `XMAS` might appear, where irrelevant characters have been replaced with `.`:

 ```txt
 ..X...